Home » Free From » Vegan Recipes » Marinated Tempeh with Roasted Grapes and Fennel

 Tempeh is one of my favourite protein sources.
 I’m truly shocked to find I don’t have a recipe on for it on Tin and Thyme.
 It’s a traditional Indonesian food, the origin of which is a little uncertain.
 Most tempeh is made from soya beans, though fava beans work well too.
 And, apparently so does wheat.
 But I have no direct experience of wheat tempeh.

 Although it’s sometimes likened to tofu, it’s really quite different.
 The beans are first cooked then inoculated with a fungus, Rhizopus oligosporus.
-They’re left to do their thing in a warm place for a day or so.
+They’re left to ferment and do their thing in a warm place for a day or so.
 This process binds the beans together.
 At the same time it breaks them down and makes them much easier to digest.

 You end up with a white block that looks similar to a piece of brie.
 It’s firm and chewy rather than soft and it tastes really good.
 Unlike tofu, it already has a good flavour, sort of nutty, but almost bacon like when you fry it.
 I often fry slices of it without any additions at all.
 But like tofu, it responds well to a marinade.